sufimalek/sufimalek.github.io/_posts/2024-09-15-go-app-docker-mutistage-builds.md

 - `COPY . .`: The source code is copied into the container.

-- `RUN CGO_ENABLED=0 GOOS=linux go build -o optimized-app`: The Go application is built for Linux with CGO disabled to make the binary more portable and to avoid needing the C library at runtime.
+- `RUN go build -o optimized-app`: The Go application is built for Linux with CGO disabled to make the binary more portable and to avoid needing the C library at runtime.

 **Stage 2: Minimal Runtime Stage**
 - `FROM alpine:latest`: The second stage uses a minimal Alpine Linux base image that will contain only the compiled Go binary.